evilmushroom/blender-AnimationManager/README.md

 This project was developed with the assistance of AI tools like ChatGPT and Claude, turning descriptions of functionality into code.
 While the add-on was built using AI support, the focus is entirely on providing an efficient solution for managing animations in Blender.

 Feel free to explore, use the add-on, suggest improvements, or contribute to its development!

+## How to Install

+1. **Download the ZIP file**:
+2. **Open Blender** and go to `Edit` > `Preferences`.
+3. In the Preferences window, select `Add-ons` from the sidebar.
+4. Click `Install...` at the top-right of the window.
+5. Navigate to and select the **ZIP file** you downloaded.
+6. After installation, search for "Animation Manager" in the add-ons list and enable it by checking the box.
+7. The add-on will now be available in the `Animation` tab in the 3D View Sidebar.